-Will Isaacs admits he may have a tough call on his hands in the coming days.
+Winfield coach Will Isaacs may have a tough decision on his hands if senior Dusty Kincaid rejoins the team.

 In part, that's because of the three-day moratorium on high school athletics caused by the statewide WESTEST (West Virginia Educational Standards Test), an assessment that measures student achievement.